- Which types of vaccines are approved in Belgium?

 A BIS number is a temporary personal identification number which will later be converted into a Belgian national registration or NISS number.

-Once you are registered as a degree student at Thomas More, you will automatically be assigned a BIS number.
-Your BIS number has been emailed to you.
-Please check your Thomas More email box.
-You may contact firstname.lastname@example.org to assist.
+You are a degree student? - Once you are registered as a degree student at Thomas More, you will be assigned a BIS number.
+Didn’t receive the information in your Thomas More email box?
+Reach out to email@example.com.

 If you are an exchange student, you will not receive a BIS number automatically.
 If you need one, please request it by contacting firstname.lastname@example.org.